frogfromlake/Globe/README.md

 # 🌍 Globe

 **Globe** is a real-time 3D Earth visualization app built with **TypeScript** and **Three.js**, featuring dynamic country highlighting, smooth interactions, real-world lighting, and modular, configurable architecture.
-Custom **GLSL shaders** drive realistic visuals like day/night cycles and glowing effects.
+Custom **GLSL shaders** drive realistic visuals like day/night cycles and glow effects.
 Designed for clarity and extensibility—ideal as a foundation for educational, geopolitical, or scientific visualizations.

 ## Features